mriscoc/SBA-Library/PWMGEN/readme.md

 Generic Pulse Width Modulation Generator for use with SBA, the duty cycle value is choosen by writting in to the DC register of the corresponding channel.
 Use ADR_I to select the channel and DAT_I to write to the DC register.
-The resolution of the PWM is 10 bits = 1024
+The resolution of the PWM is 10 bits = 1024.
+Change the address range in SBAdecoder according to the numbers of channels.

 *Generics:*
 - chans: number of output channels PWM_O